rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

 For example, if the dll were named mydll.dll, you can run the privEsc alone with the command `> rundll.exe mydll.dll, PrivEsc`

 That way, you can isolate the behavior of the exploit before adding a payload.
-Because I was using a privesc, I just made the last line of the privesc `system(“cmd.exe”);` so I could verify that on the target machine.
+Because I was using a privesc, I just made the last line of the privesc `system("cmd.exe");` so I could verify that on the target machine.
 If I got a system-level cmd prompt, I won!

 ### Step 3 Add ReflectiveDLL Injection to it.
 This is actually pretty simple.
 Once your code is doing what it is supposed to do, add the ReflectiveDLL injection to it.
 Move the rdi (ReflectiveDLL injection) code into your existing project and add the inject project into your solution.
 Again, this worked for me and appears to be a popular choice.